Marco-Gellera/colour-deconvolution-quantification/README.md

 | `IntDen_Stain` | Integrated Density = Area × Mean (useful for area-normalised comparisons) |
 | `Area_Total` | Total measured area in pixels |

 **Primary outcome variable:** `Mean_Stain`.
-This represents the mean intensity of the inverted deconvolved stain channel and is used as an image-level proxy of staining burden.This macro does not perform cell segmentation.
+The macro provides a continuous image-level metric based on the mean intensity of the inverted deconvolved stain channel, and is used as an image-level proxy of staining burden.This macro does not perform cell segmentation.
 Therefore, Mean_Stain should not be interpreted as per-cell staining intensity unless cell density and field composition are comparable across group.
 If confluency varies systematically between experimental groups, normalisation by cell area is recommended prior to statistical analysis.

 ---